-I work with scholars in the humanities and social sciences, artists, and writers of nonfiction texts at various stages of the writing process in both English and Spanish.
-I work collaboratively with writers to develop how ideas are organized and presented both conceptually and stylistically.
+I work with scholars in the humanities and social sciences, artists, and non-fiction writers at various stages of the writing process in both English and Spanish.
+I approach editing collaboratively, focusing on how ideas are conceptually articulated, organized, and presented.
 If you are interested in working together and would like to book a free consultation, please contact me at cpotente [at] alumni.princeton [dot] edu.

-Developmental editing addresses big-picture aspects of a text, namely the narrative development of the argument, its supporting evidence, structure, and style.
-I provide feedback through a comprehensive editorial summary discussing the main areas for development, occasionally including in-text comments with specific observations.
-This type of editing can be useful in the early stages of writing or some stages of revision, such as after receiving peer-review comments.
+Developmental editing addresses big-picture aspects of a text, namely its structure, the narrative development of the argument, its supporting evidence, and the authorial tone.
+This type of editing can be useful in the early stages of writing or during specific stages of revision, such as after receiving peer-review comments.
+I offer manuscript assessments, providing a comprehensive editorial letter explaining how the text could be reworked, as well as more granular developmental feedback on specific book chapters or articles through in-text comments and questions.
+I also offer online meetings to discuss the development of ideas and organize the writing process.

 Line editing focuses on developing the language, style, clarity, and rhythm of a text at the sentence and paragraph level.
 I work through texts line by line, refining sentence structure, strengthening transitions, making suggestions regarding word choice, and asking questions about conceptual clarity and the logical progression of ideas.
-For multilingual writers, I can provide additional support to make writing more idiomatic and natural if necessary.
+For multilingual writers, I can provide additional support to make writing more idiomatic and natural when needed.

 Credentials and experience: